Risk ratio, odds ratio, risk difference... Which causal measure is easier to generalize?: Generalization

 Doing so, $B=(1,2,3,4,5,6)$, and $M = (1,2,5)$.
 In addition, the two populations are constructed such that $X_1, \dots X_4$ are shifted covariates, but not $X_5, X_6$.
 Figure~\ref{fig:illustration-shifted} illustrates what shifted and non-shifted means.
 Theorem~\ref{theorem:all-covariates} states that generalization of the conditional outcomes is possible when observing $X_1, \dots X_4$.

 Having access to all shifted prognostic covariates in the \underline{two} data samples seems challenging (and maybe too optimistic).
 This situation could explain all the numerous recent research works about sensitivity analysis when necessary covariates are not observed or partially observed when generalizing \citep{nguyen2018sensitivitybis, nie2021covariate, colnet2022sensitivity}.
-In such a context, Assumption~\ref{a:transportability} is appealing as it potentially reduces the needed covariates.
-In fact, not all measures can be easier to generalize than others. \begin{theorem} Consider a continuous outcome $Y$.
-Under the assumptions of Lemma~\ref{lemma:working-model-continuous-Y}, observing all shifted covariates of $X_{M}$ is sufficient for generalizing $\tau_{\text{ RD}}$, provided such a set of covariates satisfies the overlap assumption (Assumption~\ref{a:overlap}).

-\end{theorem} Theorem~\ref{theorem:restricted-set-for-Y-continuous-RD} reveals that Assumption~\ref{a:transportability} is expected to be more likely to hold for the Risk Difference only.
-Back to \eqref{eq:simulation-continuous-generative-model}, one would require only $X_1$ and $X_2$ to generalize the Risk Difference.
-Willing to generalize Risk Ratio or Excess Risk Ratio would still require $X_1, X_2, X_3, X_4$ for identification, no matter the approach (generalizing conditional outcomes or local effects).

-\begin{theorem} Consider a binary outcome $Y$.
-Under Assumptions of Lemma~\ref{lemma:intrication_model}, if the effect is beneficial (resp. harmful), having access to all shifted covariates of $X_{M}$ and the distribution of $Y^{(0)}$ in the target population is sufficient for generalizing $\tau_{\text{ RR}}$ (resp. $\tau_{\text{ SR}}$), provided such a set of covariates satisfies the overlap assumption (Assumption~\ref{a:overlap}). \end{theorem} In the simulations (Section~\ref{sec:simulations}) we enrich the example of the Russian Roulette assuming that the effect of the Russian Roulette itself is modulated by baseline covariates.
-We adapt the generative model of \eqref{eq:intuition-of-intrication} into

-where $X_1=\texttt{lifestyle}$, $X_2=\texttt{stress}$, and $X_3=\texttt{gender}$, a situation where individuals' baseline risk of death depends on their lifestyle, stress, and gender.
-We assume that the effect of the Russian Roulette can be modulated by stress (imagine individuals having a heart attack as soon as the gun is approaching their head) and gender (the executioner being more merciful when facing a women).
-We further assume that \texttt{gender} is the only covariate with no shift between the two populations.
-Therefore Theorem~\ref{theorem:restricted-set-for-Y-binary-SR-RR} tells us that the Survival Ratio can be generalized to another target population having at hand only \texttt{stress}, without adjusting on \texttt{lifestyle} and \texttt{gender}.
-Willing to generalize all other measures (no matter the method) would require \texttt{lifestyle} \underline{and} \texttt{stress}. \\

-Finally, note that if some measures are easier to generalize (i.e. needs less baseline covariates to adjust on), then a by-product of this result is that they should be less sensitive to a population's shift. \cite{Spiegelman2017Modeling} does mention that empirically the Risk Ratio seems to be more constant accross populations.
-The illustrative example (Table~\ref{tab:introduction-diastolic}) in introduction perfectly illustrates this phenomenon too.
+In such a context, generalizing local effects (instead of conditional outcomes) is a promising strategy, as it may require less covariates, as shown in Theorem~\ref{theorem:restricted-set-for-Y-continuous-RD} below.